 Challenge: When implementing a training program, organizations need to determine the specific skills and knowledge that employees need to perform their jobs to the best of their ability.
 The training program needs to address both the learner’s needs and the organization’s needs as a whole.
 If the needs of the individual and the organization are not assessed, this can lead to wasted resources and ineffective training.

 Solution: To overcome this challenge, organizations need to gain a clear understanding of what competencies are required for each role and align these to their employee’s skill gaps.
-Suggested resources that can help to solve this challenge include:
+A practical starting point is a skills taxonomy: a structured list of competencies mapped to roles, proficiency levels, and business priorities.
+Once that foundation is in place, credentials can be designed to reflect exactly what each role requires, turning your L&D strategy into a verifiable, trackable skills record rather than a training log.

 - What is the importance of a training needs assessment?